FICTION WRITING FOR CHILDREN ECOURSE

 The End and a Bonus Article: Picture Book or Children’s Magazine Article?

-This includes a review and critique of your assignments and 2 emailed questions per week for the duration of the class.
-You can complete it in four-weeks or take up to six-weeks.
+You will receive two modules per week.
+And, you will get a review and critique of your assignments.
+In addition, I will answer 2 emailed questions per week for the duration of the class.

-NOTE: Since anything can happen in cyberspace, if you have any problem at all with receiving Lesson One, please contact me immediately at kcioffiventrice AT gmail .com (you can even call me at 347—-834—-6700).
+NOTE: Since anything can happen in cyberspace, if you have any problem at all with receiving Lesson One, please contact me immediately at firstname.lastname@example.org (you can even call me at 347—-834—-6700).
 I’ll send you the Lesson personally!